Marcie Moriarity employed by the BC SPCA

 A spokesperson for the BC SPGA stated, "We believe there will be widespread public outrage over the alleged actions and conduct of the Chief of Animal Investigations.
 The department overseen by Ms. Moriarty has aggressively pursued reputable breeders, rescues, sanctuaries, and ordinary caring and financially struggling BC pet guardians through both the BCFIRB Tribunal and the Courts."

-The BC SPGA is formally calling for a complete RCMP investigation into these allegations, urging criminal charges where warranted.
+The BC SPGA supports formally calling for a complete RCMP investigation into these allegations, urging criminal charges where warranted.
 "As a lawyer, Ms. Moriarty is undoubtedly aware of the critical importance of independent veterinary evidence in court and tribunal proceedings," the spokesperson added.

 The BC SPGA's campaign for BC Animal Policing Reform advocates that animal policing should be a provincial responsibility, similar to the system in Ontario where the SPCA was relieved of policing duties, thereby enabling the SPCA to pursue solely charitable endeavors.
 This reform, the BC SPGA believes, is essential to ensure impartiality and prevent potential abuses of power within animal welfare enforcement.